 1984 - Powell launches its “Heritage” line of high-quality guns made in Italy by Abbiatico & Salvineli to reduce costs

 2008 - Mark and Christine Osborne of J.M.
-Osborne & Co. (a leading sporting-land management company in the UK) purchase William Powell.
-The business relocates to Banbury.
+Osborne & Co. purchase William Powell.
+The business relocates to a purpose-built facility in Banbury.

 From an early 20th Century catalogue: Powell guns made thirty to forty years ago are still in use and likely to be for some time to come, whilst those now being manufactured on the most sound methods will still be going thirty to forty years hence.
 This greatly understates the longevity of these guns.
 Thanks to superior materials and workmanship—plus careful maintenance through the generations—Powell guns from the 1840s are still serving their owners today.